yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Another alternative to avoid contention is to time-shift the non-critical third party requests to a point in time where they will not contend with your main content.
-That may look very much like the lazy-loading of non-critical JS content, but potentially delayed even further, to avoid contention with your own non-critical content.
+That may look very much like the lazy-loading of non-critical JavaScript content, but potentially delayed even further, to avoid contention with your own non-critical content.

 ### Use connection coalescing to your advantage.